multimatum-Team/multimatum/reports/sprint3.md

 ### Léo

 ### Louis
-I finished the login and it's testing, i struggle with the CI and testing some result coming from online operation.
+I finished the login and it's testing, i struggle with the CI.
+I didn't find a way to test result coming from google sign in, I assume this is not possible with our current framework.
 Next sprint i'll work on log-out system, profile page and sorted deadline as done and undone.
 ### Valentin

 ### Overall team